skylight-hq/skylight.digital/pages/brand/identity/logos.md

   <div class="grid__content" markdown="1">
 The halo is positioned after the logotype at a distance of `x` to the right and `2x` above the baseline where `x` is the thickness of the halo band.

-A clearspace of `2x` is recommended around the logo.
+A clear space of `2x` is recommended around the logo.
   </div>
 </div>